What Is a Point-of-Sale (POS) System? Ultimate Guide for Small Businesses

 At the most basic, POS systems should track every sale in detail, tell you which items are low, which items are top sellers and slow movers, and how long an item has been on the shelf.
 Sales tracking also helps you pinpoint and predict seasonal upticks in certain categories or overall sales so you can plan your inventory and staffing to meet your busy cycles.

-Want to learn more about what is included in retail data analysis and what metrics you should care about?
+Want to learn more about retail data analysis and what metrics you should care about?
 Check out our guide to Using Retail Analytics & Top Retail Metrics to Drive Sales.

-A POS system that offers multichannel sales can connect your in-store, online sales, social, and multilocation activities in one convenient, centralized system.
+A POS system that offers multichannel sales can connect your in-store, online, social, and multilocation activities in one convenient, centralized system.

 Most POS systems integrate with many online sales platforms or offer one in-house.
 This integration will sync your sales, payments, customers, and even inventory counts between the in-store system and online sales channels onto your POS dashboard.